Martha Bátiz: Writing career

 More recently, her short story "The Last Confession" was published in the Carter V. Cooper Short Fiction Anthology Series by Exile Editions.
 This as a result of the 2012 Vanderbilt/Exile Short Fiction Competition open to all Canadian writers, which features the competition finalists.

 Academic teaching

 Since 2009, Martha teaches the Creative Writing in Spanish program at the University of Toronto, the first program of its kind offered in a foreign language in Canada.
 Also, since 2010 Martha teaches at Glendon College - York University in Toronto.
 Courses she teaches at Glendon College include Stylistics and Translation, Literary and Cultural Translation, Advanced Translation Research and Spanish.
-Martha is a Certified Translator English to Spanish by the American Translators Association (ATA).
+Martha is a certified translator from English into Spanish by the American Translators Association (ATA).

 Education

 Martha Batiz has a bachelor's degree in English Literature, a master's degree in Latin American Literature, and a PhD at the University of Toronto, in the Department of Spanish and Portuguese.
 She holds a Certificate in Creative Writing, from the School of Continuing Studies at the University of Toronto.
 She also studied Drama and used to combine writing with her work as an actress in Mexico.
 She produced and played two roles in Ellas solas, which featured The Great Nebula in Orion and Ludlow Fair, by Lanford Wilson.
 The play ran a successful season from October 1997 to August 1998 in Mexico City.
 She worked in other theatre plays and in various soap operas.
 Her academic research has focused in Colonialism, in Latin American Political Theatre and Spanish Golden Age theatre.
 She lives in Canada.